qartheeq/redux_boilerplate/README.md

 Some features it has
-- searching using keyword based on categories
+- search using keyword and category
 - quick access to categories
 - price filters, sorting
 - shopping cart